-Most people buy coffee already roasted, but if you purchase green coffee beans, you can roast your own.
-Coffee beans are stored green when they’re soft and smell like grass.
+Most people buy coffee already roasted, but if you want the freshest, most flavorful beans, you may want to roast your own.
+Before roasting, coffee beans are green and grassy.
 The high temperatures used to roast the beans cause chemical changes to bring out the aroma and flavor that you love.

 Finding a good coffee roaster can be daunting.
-We reviewed a wide variety of roasters and compiled a list of what we believe to be the top eight on the market.
-In our reviews, we will tell you some of the pros and cons we found with each one.
-We believe you need to see both sides to make the right choice.
+We reviewed a wide variety of roasters and compiled a list of the eight best home coffee roasters available in 2020.
+In our detailed reviews, we’ll cover the major features and pros and cons of each model.
+We believe you need to see the good and the bad to make the right choice.

 The only real issue with this model is that the chaff stays with the beans, which affects the taste.
 The chaff causes a more bitter and less enjoyable taste.

 2. FreshRoast SR500 Coffee Roaster – Best Value

 The FreshRoast SR500 Automatic Coffee Bean Roaster is the best roaster available for your money.
 It holds four ounces of green coffee beans and yields about 3 ½ ounces of roasted beans.
 The electric heating element makes it quiet and easy to use.

 This roaster has a default timer that’s set for six minutes and cannot be programmed for longer roasting times.
 You have to manually add time whenever you want to use it.
 This isn’t hard to do, but it’s very inconvenient, and it would be nicer if you could just program it for the time you want.